Data Protection Centre/Microsoft 365/How to Export Microsoft Teams Data

 • Using Microsoft Teams Export API

-• Using PowerShell to export Teams Chat data
+• Using PowerShell to export Teams chat data

 • Using third-party cloud backup solutions